-- (1) When we have received relevant representations about an application for a pub, night-club or bar (as defined in policy LP1) in this part of the town centre, our starting point will be to refuse the application. - (2) Where relevant representations about an application for a restaurant, café-bar, other entertainment venue, café or premises providing other non-alcohol licensable activities (as defined in policy LP1) are received, our starting point will be to grant the application subject to conditions to address those representations. - (3) Where exceptions can be shown and we have received relevant representations, variations to extend the hours of alcohol-led premises will not generally be allowed until the premises have been operating for at least 12 months without having an adverse impact on the licensing objectives. - (4) Where relevant representations have been received, we will consider granting applications which limit the hours or operation to those set out in policy LP2.
+- (1) Where exceptions can be shown and we have received relevant representations, variations to extend the hours of alcohol-led premises will not generally be allowed until the premises have been operating for at least 12 months without having an adverse impact on the licensing objectives. - (2) Where relevant representations have been received, we will consider granting applications which limit the hours or operation to those set out in policy LP2. - (3) Where an exception is made, the licensing committee may consider attaching specific conditions to the relevant authorisation requiring the use of door supervisors to monitor and control access to the premises and assist with dispersal, to install and maintain an electronic identification entry system which meets the reasonable requirements of Hertfordshire Constabulary, to make a monetary contribution to the town centre taxi marshal scheme (or such a replacement scheme which may be introduced to assist in the dispersal of customers from the town centre) and that the premises will actively

-- (5) Where an exception is made, the licensing committee may consider attaching specific conditions to the relevant authorisation requiring the use of door supervisors to monitor and control access to the premises and assist with dispersal, to install and maintain an electronic identification entry system which meets the reasonable requirements of Hertfordshire Constabulary, to make a monetary contribution to the town centre taxi marshal scheme (or such a replacement scheme which may be introduced to assist in the dispersal of customers from the town centre) and that the premises will actively participate in the town centre Pubwatch scheme and/or the Pubwatch radio scheme (or such a replacement scheme which may be introduced to assist in communication between venues). - (6) Where relevant representations have been received in relation to applications for late-night refreshment premises that provide a delivery service, we shall consider imposing a condition that those deliveries are only made to a fixed physical address.
+- participate in the town centre Pubwatch scheme and/or the Pubwatch radio scheme (or such a replacement scheme which may be introduced to assist in communication between venues). - (6) Where relevant representations have been received in relation to applications for latenight refreshment premises that provide a delivery service, we shall consider imposing a condition that those deliveries are only made to a fixed physical address.